protocol/web3-dev-team/proposals/rendezvous.md

   - Nodes are connected to 6 pubsub nodes
   - Nodes are connected to X closest peers
   - Browser nodes are always advertising a multiaddr through a relay
+  - Browser nodes are dialed from go nodes (through a relay)

 #### Counterpoints &amp; pre-mortem
 _Why might this project be lower impact than expected?
 How could this project fail to complete, or fail to be successful?_